 At the bottom of the screen click “Open…” and navigate to “TexasEarringFastv02”.

-Do not have a piece in the machine and do not run the drill.
+[do a dry-run] Do not have a piece in the machine and do not run the drill.
 Click “Run”.

 Test the CNC machine by doing the steps below in activities.
 If the Texas does not cut all the way through or scrapes on the pan handle, adjust zero accordingly.